 Tax Implication on Leave encashment

 The taxability depends on if you are a government employee or a non-government employee.

 During the tenure of the service

-Leave Encashment during the tenure of the service is fully taxable in all cases, relief u/s 89 if applicable may be claimed for the same.
+Leave Encashment during the tenure of the service is fully taxable in all cases, relief u/s 89, if applicable, may be claimed during the income tax return.

 At the time of retirement

 Government employee: Encashment of unutilized earned leaves at the time of retirement is fully exempted from taxability.

 Non-government employees: In case of non-govt employees the exemption is to be limited to the least of the following:

 - The amount stated by the government i.e., Rs 3 Lakhs**

 - 10 months average salary* before as on the last month of retirement